-There are many positive effects of exercises for the mental health.
+There are many positive effects of exercises for mental health.

 You can reduce stress, depression and anxiety.
-You can boost your self-esteem and instill determination and motivation in your mind.
+You can boost your self-esteem and instil determination and motivation in your mind.
 Last and certainly not least, you can improve your sleep routine.

 No matter what your age, gender, weight or physical appearance is, exercises are such powerful activities.
 That makes you feel happy, stronger, determined and proud of yourself.
 In other words, exercises have many mental benefits.